-1. At the main rest camp there are 4-bed family cottages with braai, electric stove, microwave, fridge, kitchen utensils, WC, bath/shower.
+1. At the main rest camp there are 2-bed and 4-bed family cottages with braai, electric stove, microwave, fridge, kitchen utensils, WC, bath/shower.
 The air conditioner is a special treat on hot summer days and the ingenious log fireplaces are great on cold winter nights because they warm both the sitting room and main bedroom.

 3. If you’re lucky enough to have a 4x4 vehicle or high-clearance vehicle with diff lock, you can stay at one of the 2-3 bedroom mountain cottages – Umthombo near the Weltevrede picnic site and Bakana in the Berghofkloof.
 There’s no electricity but the kitchen has a gas stove, solar-powered fridge/freezer, and both outdoor and indoor fireplace/braai, cutlery and crockery.
 There’s a gas-powered hot-water shower and toilet outside the hut.
 Two bedrooms are provided with bedding but if you use the 6 bunk beds in the third ‘hikers’ bedroom you need to bring your own bedding.